Reading time: 6 minutes

 When we bought our abandoned land, we didn’t have an access road to the property.
 This made things very difficult on the beginning.

-At first we were using the neighbor’s land, which was not ideal.
-So we hired a tractor guy and he opened the new road, cutted some of the olive trees and build the access ramp.
-Now we have access the Finca through this new road and access ramp.
+So we hired a tractor guy (Sisco), and he opened the new road, cutted some of the olive trees and build the access ramp.

 The Olive Trees

-According to SIGPAC we have more than 100 olive trees on the property.
+According to the SIGPAC we have more than 100 olive trees on the property.
 As they have not been cared for in over 100 years, there is a lot of work to be done before the first harvest.

 This is exciting because there are mature olive trees of good quality there.
-My neighbor Juanjo told me that some of the olive trees are over 400 years old.
+My neighbor (Juanjo) told me that some of the olive trees are over 400 years old.

 This is Our Abandoned Farm in Spain